House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

 Here, we’ve got a lovely reclaimed wood bench that goes hand in hand with Zen garden vibes.
 If you have access to some old pressure-treated wood, this DIY project will cost almost nothing.
 And the whole thing will take 2–3 hours tops—that includes building, installing, and staining the bench.
 Just don’t forget to dig 18–20 inches for the feet.
-Next, put crushed stone and ready-mix concrete at the bottom so bench doesn’t wiggle or sway.
+Next, put crushed stone and ready-mix concrete at the bottom so the bench doesn’t wiggle or sway.

 5. Cheap Pagoda Lantern